tandeshao/tp/docs/UserGuide.md

 #### 4.10.3.
 Backing up the data file

-* Everytime the original data file is corrupted, Abπ would back up your data and store it in "[Abπ location]/data/" as "backup_[DD-MM-YY HH-MM-SS].json".
+* Every time the original data file is corrupted, Abπ would back up your data and store it in "[Abπ location]/data/" as "backup_[DD-MM-YY HH-MM-SS].json".
 The backup file format will be similar to the backup file shown in the image below.

 ![backupFileImage.png](images/backupFileImage.png)